 It was a lengthy and expensive process, I'll tell you that much.
 We waited until we were engaged and then applied for me to move as Luke's fiancé, paying to have the application expedited because I would be returning to England for a visit sooner than the processing window and I needed by passport back.
 I received a six month visa to live in the UK, without being allowed to work.
 Luke and I needed to get married by 30 November 2017 for me to remain in the country.
 After we got married, I applied for and received my next visa that will last for two and a half years.
-Read more about the initial process here and the more recent process here, but please keep in mind that moving abroad will look different depending on which countries are on either end and the reason for the move.
+Please keep in mind that moving abroad will look different depending on which countries are on either end and the reason for the move.
 Read more about my experience:

 Before moving to England, I managed Pure Barre Boulder, a fitness studio in Boulder, Colorado.
-(Read my ode to Pure Barre Boulder here.)
-I wasn't able to work for my first six months in the UK due to restrictions on my fiancé visa, but I'm able to on a spousal visa.
-I currently work as a Project Administrator at Luke's company, which is nice because we drive to work together and have lunch together everyday, but we don't work together directly because he's on another project.
+I wasn't able to work for my first six months in the UK due to restrictions on my fiancé visa, but I'm able to on a spousal visa (Further Leave to Remain).
+I currently work as a Project Administrator at Luke's company, which is nice because we drive to work together and have lunch together everyday, but we don't work together directly, as he's on another project.
 Read more about some of the jobs—or lack of—I’ve had:

 Luke and I got legally married on 16 September 2017 at the Register Office with two of our friends joining us as witnesses.
 We were still planning a big wedding, with a blessing ceremony and reception, which took place on 16 May 2018, two years to the day after we first met.
 We'll celebrate September as our anniversary since we considered ourselves married from September, though still (mostly) publicly presented ourselves as engaged until May.
 Read more about our wedding: